material-components/material-components-web/packages/mdc-list/README.md

 > NOTE: the difference between selected and activated states:

-* *Selected* state should be implemented on the `.list-item` when it is likely to change soon.
+* *Selected* state should be implemented on the `.mdc-list-item` when it is likely to change soon.
 Eg., selecting one or more photos to share in Google Photos.
 * Multiple items can be selected at the same time when using the *selected* state.
 * *Activated* state is similar to selected state, however should only be implemented once within a specific list.
 * *Activated* state is more permanent than selected state, and will **NOT** change soon relative to the lifetime of the page.